thechelsuk/uk.thechels.cod/index.md

 <!-- weather_marker starts -->
 ## On Tuesday, 09 December 2025

-- The average temperature today is 14.31˚C,
+- The average temperature today is 11.75˚C,
-- With highs of 14.99˚C and lows of 13.17˚C,
+- With highs of 12.75˚C and lows of 11.49˚C,
-- It may feel like 13.81˚C with light intensity shower rain
+- It may feel like 11.07˚C with scattered clouds
-- The wind speed is 10.29m/s and visibility is 10000m
+- The wind speed is 8.75m/s and visibility is 10000m
-- The pressure is 999hPa and humidity is 77%
+- The pressure is 1001hPa and humidity is 80%
 - The sun will rise at 08:03 and set at 15:57

 <!-- weather_marker ends -->